Russia Arrests Governor Over Murders, Sparking Party Fury - UrduPoint

 Russia Arrests Governor Over Murders, Sparking Party Fury

-Khabarovsk governor Sergei Furgal's arrest comes after President Vladimir Putin, who has been in power for two decades, this month, oversaw a constitutional vote that allows him to extend his hold on power until 2036.

-Furgal is suspected of being the "organiser of murders and the attempted murder of a number of entrepreneurs" in 2004 and 2005, said the Investigative Committee, which probes major crimes.
+Sergei Furgal, the governor of the Khabarovsk region is suspected of being the "organiser of murders and the attempted murder of a number of entrepreneurs" in 2004 and 2005, the Investigative Committee, which probes major crimes, said in a statement.

 Furgal stood for office representing the LDPR nationalist party and his arrest sparked a furious reaction from its leader.